-While there is no debriefing session with the hiring manager, you are allowed to ask your interviewers for feedback.
-Although you lost this job, their feedback can help you on future interviews.
+While there is no debriefing session with the hiring manager, you are allowed to ask interviewers for interview feedback.
+Although you lost this job, interview feedback can help you on future interviews.

 Hearing, for example, that you weren’t dressed appropriately enough or that your writing skills are not up to par will help you present yourself better in the future.